ionic-team/ionic-docs/src/pages/enterprise/screen-orientation.md

 *__description__*: Cordova plugin to set/lock the screen orientation in a common way.

-Requires Cordova plugin: `cordova-plugin-screen-orientation`.
-For more info, please see the [Screen Orientation plugin docs](https://github.com/apache/cordova-plugin-screen-orientation).

 *__usage__*:
  ```typescript
 import { ScreenOrientation } from '@ionic-enterprise/screen-orientation/ngx';